Optimizing over iid distributions and the Beat the Average game: The Beat the Average game

-So by the first statement, the casino can indeed rig the dice against you!
-In fact, they can rig the dice such that their winning probability is arbitrarily close to $\frac{2}{3}$, and they can have the edge as soon as the number of sides is
+So by the first statement of \cref{theorem:dice_optimal}, the casino can indeed rig the dice against you!
+The bound~\eqref{eq:dice_lower_bound} shows that this is possible with dice having $m \ge 4$ sides.
+With a die having sides with values $1,2,4,8$, the winning probability for the casino is already

-The proof will also tell us which dice they can use in order to achieve this.
+As the number of sides increases, the winning probability for the casino approaches $\frac{2}{3}$.
+So you should be wary of playing, or at least demand a higher payout for when you win!

+Indeed the card version of the game is fair if the casino uses the cards \eqref{values_cards} and offers three times your bet if you win, since in this case the probability $\P{A<\frac{B+C}{2}}$ is exactly $\frac23$.
+By \cref{theorem:dice_optimal}, such a fair game with winning probability $\frac23$ cannot be achieved with dice with discrete outcomes.
+It is still unclear if this can be achieved with dice with continuous outcomes, or whether the optimal probability of $\frac23$ cannot be achieved exactly.
+We will return to the question of attainability of the supremum in \Cref{section_open_problems}.